Journey to Greenland

 Journey to Greenland (Le Voyage au Groenland) is a 2016 French comedy film directed by Sébastien Betbeder.
 The film was screened at the ACID event of the 2016 Cannes Film Festival.
+The film is about two friends, both of whom are actors in their thirties named Thomas, who decide, after going through a rough patch in their careers, to go to Kullorsuaq, Greenland, where Thomas's father, Nathan, lives.